geowithus/csmouse/README.md

 ```

 > You can use whatever HTML tag you want, a tag, span tag, div tag, p tag, etc.
-> Also note, that in jQuery plugin instancing code, you must provide `selector` as reference and argument, because jQuery removed selector as function argument from version 1.7., more on [link](https://api.jquery.com/selector/).
+> Also note, that in jQuery plugin instancing code, you must provide `selector` as the reference and the argument, because jQuery removed selector as function argument from version 1.7., more on [link](https://api.jquery.com/selector/).

 ### `settings options` in both versions